Daily Emerald: Fire this…FUCK CENSORSHIP

 On Oct.
-1, 2007, the Emerald's Monday print edition had its second page swapped with The Daily Barometer — the student newspaper at Oregon State University.
+1, 2007, the Emeralds Monday print edition had its second page swapped with The Daily Barometer — the student newspaper at Oregon State University.
 Somehow, The Daily Barometer's second page had ended up in both papers.
 Kathy Carbone, the paper's business manager at the time, said the printer claimed the swap was accidental, but she believes it was on purpose and said the paper's staff considered it an act of censorship.